phrazzld/scry-ios/README.md

 This approach allows each developer to use their own Apple Developer Team ID without changing the shared project files.

+## Development Guidelines

+### Code Quality
+This project uses SwiftLint to enforce code quality and style standards.
+See [Code Quality Guidelines](./docs/code_quality.md) for details on how SwiftLint is integrated and our policies regarding code style.

 ## Troubleshooting

 - If you encounter code signing issues, ensure your Apple Developer Team ID is correctly set in `Config/DeveloperSpecific.xcconfig`.